microtema/il-contract-api-maven-plugin/README.md

   Through a simple set of il-contract-api templates and saving 60% of development time

 ## Key Features
-* Auto generate by maven compile phase
+* Auto generation by maven compile phase
 * Auto detection commons classes
 * Custom Field mapping

 ## How to use